Divorce | Family

 How Much Does an Uncontested Divorce Cost?

 On average, uncontested divorces are far less costly than contested divorces.
-Couples that can agree on the parameters of child custody, spousal support, child support, alimony, property division, etc. won’t have to spend thousands of dollars in mediation, or court, and utilizing the services of a divorce lawyer.
+Couples that can agree on the parameters of child custody, spousal support, child support, alimony, and their property division won’t have to spend thousands of dollars in mediation, or court, and utilizing the services of a divorce lawyer.

 Nonetheless, the overall costs can still be expensive.
 Some attorneys charge as much as $5,000 to handle an uncontested divorce case.
 Rates this high can be expected in states and cities with a higher cost of living.
 In other areas of the country, the cost of hiring a lawyer for an uncontested divorce can be closer to $2,500.